Zscaler (ZS) Outpaces Stock Market Gains: What You Should Know

 Grow Your Business, Not Your Inbox

-Coming into today, shares of the cloud-based information security provider had gained 3.22% in the past month.
-In that same time, the Computer and Technology sector gained 3.07%, while the S&P 500 gained 2.85%.
+Prior to today's trading, shares of the cloud-based information security provider had gained 16.03% over the past month.
+This has outpaced the Computer and Technology sector's gain of 4.49% and the S&P 500's gain of 2.56% in that time.

-Investors will be hoping for strength from ZS as it approaches its next earnings release, which is expected to be September 9, 2021.
-The company is expected to report EPS of $0.09, up 80% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $187.84 million, up 49.21% from the year-ago period.
+Wall Street will be looking for positivity from ZS as it approaches its next earnings report date.
+This is expected to be September 9, 2021.
+On that day, ZS is projected to report earnings of $0.09 per share, which would represent year-over-year growth of 80%.
+Our most recent consensus estimate is calling for quarterly revenue of $187.84 million, up 49.21% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for ZS.
+Any recent changes to analyst estimates for ZS should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-ZS is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+ZS is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, ZS is holding a Forward P/E ratio of 441.75.
-Its industry sports an average Forward P/E of 26.27, so we one might conclude that ZS is trading at a premium comparatively.
+Valuation is also important, so investors should note that ZS has a Forward P/E ratio of 490.75 right now.
+For comparison, its industry has an average Forward P/E of 27.75, which means ZS is trading at a premium to the group.

 The Internet - Services industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 178, which puts it in the bottom 30% of all 250+ industries.
+This group has a Zacks Industry Rank of 167, putting it in the bottom 35% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.